Chapter Four: The Player Turn

 always be fast enough to respond in time.

-| Who Acts First Example: High Noon Shootout |
+| Response Action Example: High Noon Shootout |

 Example: Two gunfighters meet outside the saloon for a duel at high noon.
 They eye each other warily, each prepared to draw and fire the moment their opponent so much as twitches.

-Wayne's failure by -1 (Skill Roll:2 minus Use:3) is less bad than Shaun's failure by -2 (Skill Roll:1 minus Use:3); his missed shot occurs first.
-Shaun's shot occurs second, and since it was a Critical Failure, the gun goes off before he even gets it out of the holster.
-Shaun collapses in agony after shooting himself in the foot, and a great cheer goes up as the crowd of spectators mistakenly assumes that Wayne's shot hit its mark. |
+Wayne's missed shot flies harmlessly into the distance, but Shaun's shot was a Critical Failure, and the gun goes off before he even gets it out of the holster.
+Shaun collapses in agony after shooting himself in the foot, and a great cheer goes up from the crowd of spectators who mistakenly assume that Wayne's shot hit its mark. |

 Bailing